Ayofase/Ayofase-netflix-performance-insights/README.md

 ## Exploratory Data Analysis (EDA)
-Exploratory data analysis (EDA) conducted on the Netflix revenue and engagement data with the use of R to understand the data's structure, identify trends and patterns, and inform the development of the Tableau dashboards that answer key questions, such as:
+Exploratory data analysis (EDA) conducted on the revenue and engagement data with the use of R to understand the data's structure, identify trends and patterns, and inform the development of the Tableau dashboards that answer key questions, such as:
-   - What are the key trends in Netflix's global streaming revenue and membership growth?
+   - What are the key trends in global streaming revenue and membership growth?
    - How does revenue performance vary across different regions (UCAN, EMEA, LATM, APAC)?
    - What are the global content viewing patterns and engagement trends for movies vs. TV shows?
    - Which content types are driving the most viewership and watch time globally?